-To apply for the 2016-2017 academic year, please apply through the MD CAPS system at: https://mdcaps.mhec.state.md.us New users will be required to create a user ID and password.
+The 2017-2018 application is now closed.
+To apply, please apply through the MD CAPS system at: https://mdcaps.mhec.state.md.us New users will be required to create a user ID and password.
 You will then be sent an email with an activation link.
 You MUST activate your account prior to logging in to your account You will then be able to apply online for programs, as well as check the status of your application.

 All undergraduate majors are eligible.

 Uniformed Services Members of the United States who served in Afghanistan, or contiguous air space as defined in federal regulations, on or after October 24, 2001, and before a terminal date to be prescribed by the United States Secretary of Defense; or in Iraq, or contiguous waters or air space as defined in federal regulations, on or after March 19, 2003, and before a terminal date to be prescribed by the United States Secretary of Defense, may apply for a scholarship if they are:

 a veteran or active duty member of the Armed Forces who is serving or has served in the Afghanistan or Iraq Conflicts at least 60 days, as defined above; or